/* Rambling Owl addition to remove page titles from blogs */

 "Morning to ye", he chimed as I walked in.
 "What'll ye have?"

-We chatted for a bit as he pulled my pint of Deuchars, I enthused about the beauty of Arran and he puffed his chest out with pride.
-"Oh aye - it's lovely here all right.
+We chatted for a bit as he pulled my pint of Deuchars, I enthused about the beauty of Arran and he agreed wholeheartedly.
+"Oh aye - it's lovely here all right “ he said proudly.
 Are ye walkin?"

 "Yes.
-Well - I was but I've done my foot in so I'm just touring by car now."
+Well - I was but I've injured foot in so I'm just touring by car now."

 "Oh?
 Well we have a few rooms free if you're lookin' for somewhere t'stay tonight."